kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - An application calls KCL (with configuration such as the stream name and AWS credentials) to instantiate a worker.
 This call also passes a reference to an IRecordProcessorFactory implementation.
 KCL uses this factory to create new record processors as needed to process data from the stream.
 KCL communicates with these record processors using the IRecordProcessor interface.
 - KCL automatically creates DynamoDB table for each Kinesis Application to track and maintain state information such as resharding events and sequence number checkpoints.
 The DynamoDB table shares the same name with the application so that you need to make sure your application name doesn’t conflict with any existing DynamoDB tables under the same account within the same region.

-## Elastic MapReduce

-- EMR is ideal for processing and transforming unstructured or semi-structured data to bring in to Amazon Redshift and is also a much better option for data sets that are relatively transitory, not stored for long-term use.

-## Data Pipeline

 ## RedShift